Updated: May 11

 The linea alba describes a section of fascia that connects the sternum, pubic symphysis, and the two “inside” lines of the the rectus abdominis (more commonly referred to as “The 6-Pack Muscle”).
 It essentially travels down the midline of our torso.

 When we’re pregnant (or our abdominal cavity senses an increase in pressure pressing forward), our linea alba (re: fascia) starts to stretch and thin out.
 As it stretches and thins, the inside edges of the 6-pack muscle slowly move away from each other.
 However, they are not splitting or permanently separating as DR is sometimes framed.
 (Now - as with any muscle, abdominal muscles can tear but that isn’t diastasis recti.)
-If you have DR, all that means is that your body listened to the messages we are sending it.
-Your body loves you and is trying to do you a solid.
+If you have DR, it means your body listened to the message we sent it (make space, please!).
+Your body loves you and doing you a solid.

 Now that we’ve established that DR is simply an adaptive response to an increase in abdominal pressure, what happens when that pressure gets…. birthed?